icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

 Lines for the intensity values 1, 6, and 12 g/cm^2-h are shown,
 as well as several flight meaasurement values](images/naca-tn-1393/Figure%205.png)

+### The effect of temperature

->Since the temperature, as well as the liquid water content, is of primary importance in the design of thermal systems for Ice protection, the relation between temperature and maximum water content continuous icing conditions should be determined.
+>Since the temperature, as well as the liquid water content, is of primary importance in the design of thermal systems for ice protection, the relation between temperature and maximum water content continuous icing conditions should be determined.
 It has been pointed out that in icing conditions of very limited extent, as found in cumulus clouds, very low temperatures may occur with high values of liquid water content.
-In the case of the more extensive icing conditions in layer clouds, however, a positive relationship appears to exist between temperature and maximum liquid water content.
+In the case of the more extensive icing conditions in layer clouds, however, __a positive relationship appears to exist between temperature and maximum liquid water content.__
 Proposals to define this relationship have been given in references 6 and 14, and are reproduced in figure 8.